Master of Business Administration (Full-time MBA)

 (3) In special cases an exemption may be granted by the university to an applicant who does not meet the requirements outlined in subsection (1), but who, on the basis of a concrete assessment, is found to have comparable educational prerequisites.

-The program helps Danish and international students develop the competencies needed to identify and pre-pare solutions to management problems, thereby enabling them to solve tasks, and take leadership at an executive level within business or business orientated public institutions.
+The programme helps Danish and international students develop the competencies needed to identify and pre-pare solutions to management problems, thereby enabling them to solve tasks, and take leadership at an executive level within business or business orientated public institutions.

 These qualifications are obtained through: